AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

   - Otherwise flow analysis cannot check initialization

-  - Except in some special cases when a heuristic works (fully initialize an array with a *for loop*)
+  - Except in some special cases when a heuristic works

+    + e.g. fully initialize an array with a *for loop*

 * All outputs must be fully initialized when returning